wessenstam/gts21/cicd/basic/basic.rst

    .. figure:: images/5.png

 #.
-Run the command ``docker build`` to create the container.
+Run the command ``docker build .`` (including the period) to create the container.
 This takes approximately 1 minute.

    .. note::